CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 An actuary or health professional would ask questions like "how long does this population live for?", and answer it using survival analysis.
-For example, the population may be a nation's population (for actuaries), or a population stricken by a disease (in the medical professionals case).
+For example, the population may be a nation's population (for actuaries), or a population stricken by a disease (in the medical professional's case).
 Traditionally, sort of a morbid subject.

-The analysis can be further applied to not just traditional *births and deaths*, but any duration.
+But survival analysis can be applied to not only *births and deaths*, but *any* duration.
 Medical professionals might be interested in the *time between childbirths*, where a birth in this case is the event of having a child, and a death is becoming pregnant again! (obviously, we are loose with our definitions of *birth and death*) Another example